Toyota to build new hybrid cars in Brexit-facing UK | Malay Mail

 “We have consistently said for the medium to longer term, continued free and frictionless trade and common automotive technical standards will be essential to support the international competitiveness of the UK automotive sector.”

-But he added that today’s announcement by the Japanese car giant, which employs more than 3,200 people across its two plants in Britain, “demonstrates Toyota’s trust” in the local workforce.
+But he added that yesterday's announcement by the Japanese car giant, which employs more than 3,200 people across its two plants in Britain, “demonstrates Toyota's trust” in the local workforce.

 Toyota said it would supply hybrid electric vehicles to Suzuki based on the Toyota Corolla Wagon.